Spectre-0/Sign-Language-Translation-using-Gesture-Recognition-Gloves-alongside-EEG-for-Emotion-Detection/readme.md

 - **Hardware Construction**:
   - Contributed significantly to glove assembly and construction
-  - Assisted with electrode placement and mounting system
   - Participated in hardware testing and validation

 - **Integration Testing**: